Kentucky Army National Guard Soldier promoted to master sergeant

-U.S. Army Master Sgt.
-James Troxell of Bravo Battery, 1st Battalion, 623rd Field Artillery, is congratulated by his unit after being promoted in Monticello, Kentucky, April 14, 2026.
-Troxell will assume a new role with Headquarters and Headquarters Battery, 138th Operational Fires Command.
-(U.S. Army National Guard photo by Spc.
-Trey Baldwin)
+MONTICELLO, Ky. — U.S. Army Sgt.
+1st Class James Troxell of Bravo Battery, 1st Battalion, 623rd Field Artillery, was promoted to the rank of master sergeant during a ceremony, April 14, 2026.

+Troxell, a field artillery senior sergeant, was selected for promotion and will assume a key role with Headquarters and Headquarters Battery, 138th Operational Fires Command.
+In his new role, he will serve as an integral part of the intelligence section, contributing to the command’s mission of providing advanced fires support capabilities.

+Troxell’s wife, Tori, pinned his new rank onto his uniform during the ceremony.
+The moment served as a powerful reminder of the sacrifices and unwavering support military families provide behind the scenes throughout a Service member’s career.

 |Date Taken: